Double Dare (1976 game show): Broadcast history

 Double Dare premiered on December 13, 1976, and replaced Gambit on CBS' daytime lineup at 11:00 AM Pacific (10:00 Central) following The Price Is Right.
 Facing NBC's popular two-year-old Wheel of Fortune, it did not draw the audience Gambit had.
 On March 7, 1977, Double Dare shifted back one hour from its original time slot in order to accommodate the hour-long Price Is Right taking the 10:30 AM timeslot.
-CBS saw no further success for the show at the earlier hour and decided to cancel Double Dare after twenty weeks and ninety-six total episodes.
+CBS saw no further success for the show at the earlier hour and decided to cancel Double Dare after 20 weeks and 96 total episodes.
 The final episode aired on April 29, 1977.

-Reruns of the series aired on Game Show Network from 1996 to 1997, as well as in several one-off airings between 1998 and 2000, then returned to the regular schedule later in the decade, airing from 2007 to 2009.
-Buzzr then aired several episodes of Double Dare, including one of the 1976 pilot episodes, as part of its "Buzzr Lost and Found" special in September 2015.
-The series later won a slot on the network's Sunday night lineup by viewer vote through their Pick & Play Sweepstakes, and two episodes then aired Sundays at 10 PM (PST) until 2017.

-Production
+Miscellaneous

 Jay Wolpert was acknowledged as the series' creator in the closing credits.
 Wolpert later created his own production company.
 This series also marked the debut of Jonathan Goodson as a producer.

 Markie Post was an employee of Goodson-Todman at the time and was an associate producer on Double Dare.